chrisstarburst/starburst-sandbox/README.md

 8. Use Starburst to write some data to the connected postgres and minio s3 data source.
 Execute the following CTAS statements using the Starburst Insight Query Editor

+Tip: You can use your mouse and  mark all the create table statements and then click the Run button.
+This will execute multiple CTAS statements in a sequential order.

 ![Create Table](images/create-table.png)

 `-- Use Starburst Trino to write data to RDBMS like postgres and to a Datalake S3,ADLS,GCP,HDFS`